 - ¼ tsp salt

-- Once the dough has rested, unwrap one disc and place on a lightly floured surface.
+- Roll out the pie crust.
+I like to make my pie crust the night before or at least 2 hours before to give it time to rest.
+Once the dough has rested, unwrap the disc and place on a lightly floured surface.
 Roll out to ¼” (6mm) in thickness, turning the dough 45˚ often as you are rolling to keep it even.
 You want the circle to be slightly larger than your pie tin.
 Transfer to a 9” pie tin, and arrange to ensure that the dough is well settled.

-- Trim the dough using scissors or a sharp knife, leaving about one inch excess around the edges.
+- Crimp the pie crust.
+Trim the dough using scissors or a sharp knife, leaving about one inch excess around the edges.
 Gently tuck the dough under and onto itself, to give you a neat folded edge.
 Chill in the fridge for 15-20 minutes, then remove from the fridge and crimp as desired.
-Dock all over with the tines of a fork, then chill for a further 30 minutes, or freeze for 20 minutes or until solid.
+Dock all over with the tines of a fork, then chill for a further 30 minutes.

 Make sure that the pie is totally chilled before you cut into it - this will help you to get super clean slices!